I Got Hit in the Head By a Drone Just Before the Rubber Car Struck Me

 Now this is where technology should be headed.
 Cars made of high density foam.

-In 2016, a self-driving Tesla struck a transport truck, apparently failing to detect the broad expanse of white against a sunny sky.
+In 2016, Reuters reported that a self-driving Tesla struck a transport truck, apparently failing to detect the broad expanse of white against a sunny sky.
 This is not good.
 A lot of things are white.
 Buildings.
 Other vehicles.
 The Staypuft marshmallow man.
 A large gathering of brides.
 A Trump supporters’ rally.
 These are almost all things for which a vehicle should stop.

 2. While pondering roadways filled with nerf, I began to reminisce about my childhood.
 One of my all-time favourite toys was the nerf ball.
 I’m not talking about today’s jazzed-up, built for wind-resistance variety.
-I’m referring to the simple round blob of foam that was, seemingly, designed solely for the use of lobbing it at people’s foreheads.
+I’m referring to the simple round blob of foam that was, seemingly, designed solely for lobbing at people’s foreheads.
 Prior to the nerf ball’s conception I’m sure there were a lot of ball-to-head related injuries.
 Mainly because the name softball is exceedingly deceptive.
 Softballs are not soft and bouncing one off your brother’s forehead could lead to permanent brain damage.
 A nerf ball to the cranium, however, is the equivalent of a cotton ball to the face.
 No blood or hospital visits required.

 Ironically, this simple toy catches a hefty price on the marketplace.
 Right this moment, there are several for sale for about $60 + $40 shipping.
 Yes, $100 for a round piece of foam.